GongLongDong/GuYingYu/syllable/ae.md

 ![](/images/mouse_traps.jpeg)

-* bae【绊】- stumbled by arock or a trap
+* bae【绊】- stumbled by a rock or a trap
 * mu【毋】- closed
 * combined meanings = stumbled by a rock or a trap and the face stuck close to the ground or the trap closed